dev-rakibulhasan/student-life-toolkit/README.md

 - Student can create, read, update, delete, class schedule.
 - There are available time slot from 8 AM to 8 PM by 15 minutes itaration.
 And 7 days are availble as day slots.
-- <mark>To create time slot, Students need to select subject, instructor, day, time and color.
-They can create subject and instructors details for farther use.</mark>
+- <span style="background-color: yellow;">To create time slot, Students need to select subject, instructor, day, time and color.
+They can create subject and instructors details for farther use.</span>
 - Student can't create multiple schedule in same time slot.
 It will retun an error message.

 ### Budget tracker: